Those concerned with inflation often worry about the negative effects of unmonitored spending and loose fiscal discipline by governments.

 Silver acts as an inflationary hedge and such producers will benefit immensely as they can extract greater revenue from the same output.

-However, necessary due diligence is needed to ensure that such companies have appropriate licences and are compliant with all regulations to engage in silver mining.
+However, necessary due diligence is needed to ensure that such companies have appropriate licenses and are compliant with all regulations to engage in silver mining.

 4. Silver Futures